What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 Others still argue that, given the unprecedented nature of the pandemic and the public health threat it continues to pose, and based on employers’ general obligation to take all necessary measures to ensure workplace health and safety, which is indeed based on law, employers must be permitted to require vaccination, if they deem it necessary.
 However, under current circumstances as outlined above, employers can only require employees to be tested for COVID-19, not to be vaccinated (it should be reminded that the recent circular of the Ministry is argued to be against the law).
 Furthermore, it is also still unclear whether an employer has the right to terminate an employee’s contract who does not submit the COVID-19 PCR test result despite the employer's request.
 Some argue that the employer can dismiss the employee, who does not submit the required test result, for just cause and without compensation, since acting contrary to the occupational health and safety measures is regulated as a justifiable reason for termination in the Labor Law.
 However, it should be noted that this is still a dissenting opinion, and the judicial approach is awaited.

 Tips for Employers:

-- Consider implementing alternative measures such as remote working instead of mandatory vaccination, if the nature of the work so permits.
+- Consider implementing alternative measures such as remote working, if the nature of the work so permits.

 - Keep abreast of legal developments, as the legal status of mandatory vaccination is still being debated.